 Additional Retirement Plan Information:

 Once you have carefully reviewed your options, made your selection, and want to join a Retirement System, your first step is to submit your Retirement Program Election and provide your Retirement System History.
 Instructions on how to do this are detailed below, and vary according to where you are employed:

-All new enrollees located at CLINTON, COLUMBIA-GREENE, ERIE, FINGER LAKES, FULTON-MONTGOMERY, GENESEE, HERKIMER, ONONDAGA and WESTCHESTER Community Colleges, and ROSWELL PARK CANCER INSTITUTE must complete this required step online through the RETIREMENT PROGRAM ELECTION SYSTEM.
+All new enrollees located at CLINTON, COLUMBIA-GREENE, ERIE, FINGER LAKES, FULTON-MONTGOMERY, GENESEE, HERKIMER, NIAGARA, ONONDAGA and WESTCHESTER Community Colleges, and ROSWELL PARK CANCER INSTITUTE must complete this required step online through the RETIREMENT PROGRAM ELECTION SYSTEM.
 All new enrollees located at CORNELL UNIVERSITY must initiate enrollment here.